mariano/snakefire/README.markdown

 		$ pacman -S pyopenssl

+Other OS should read [PyOpenSSL download page] [pyopenssl-download].

 #### Twisted ####

 For *Ubuntu based* systems, Twisted is in the official repositories, and can be